SustainableUrbanSystemsLab/SustainableUrbanSystemsLab.github.io/_pages/join.md

 </div>
 <br>

-If you are an architect or urban designer, we will teach you data/technical skills to effectively apply your knowledge to promote sustainable decision-making in your community.
-If you are a coder or technical student in urbanism and planning, we will teach you how to use your skills for more sustainable cities.
+- If you are an architect or urban designer, we will teach you data/technical skills to effectively apply your domain expertise to build modeling and decision-making tools.
+- If you are a coder or from a technical background, we will teach you how to use your skills for more sustainable cities.

 You can start working with me in a number of ways, depending on whether you are a Georgia Tech (GT) student or external to GT.